hurlybird/Duck/README.md

 * *DKDictionary* is the key-value interface to *DKHashTable* and *DKBinaryTree*.
 * *DKSet* has methods for set operations on *DKHashTable* and *DKBinaryTree*.
 * *DKCopying* has methods for creating mutable and immutable copies of objects.
+* *DKConversion* provides methods to convert between strings and numbers.
 * *DKStream* provides stream-style access to *DKData*, *DKString*, and *DKFile*.

 ### Other Useful Stuff